And when the ark of the Lord was come into the city of David,

 Before we see how the Virgin Mary is designated Mediatrix of Grace, it’s a good idea to clear up any misunderstanding that might arise with respect to Christ’s majestic stateliness of being the “one mediator between God and man.”
 Protestants who object to this Catholic Marian doctrine do so because they think it “takes away from or adds to the dignity and efficacy of Christ the one Mediator.”
 To support their objection, they normally quote in isolation 1 Timothy 2:5: “For there is one God and one mediator between God and mankind, the man Christ Jesus.”

 However, St. Paul doesn’t mean to say that Jesus is our “one and only” mediator in the entire economy of salvation.
-If this were his intention, he would have chosen the Greek word monos instead of heis.
-By using heis, the apostle means there is “one and the same mediator between God and mankind.”
-Jesus is exclusively the one mediator for both the Jews and the Gentiles in “uniqueness,” but in “a sameness of function” which the word heis denotes.
+If this were his intention, he would have chosen the Greek word monos (μόνος) instead of heis (εἷς).
+By using the latter, the apostle means there is “one and the same mediator between God and mankind.”
+Jesus is exclusively the one mediator for both the Jews and the Gentiles in “uniqueness” but in “a sameness of function” which the word heis denotes.
 This is obviously what Paul means, considering what he writes in the four preceding verses: ‘I urge, then, first of all, that petitions, prayers, intercession and thanksgiving be made for all people… This is good, and pleases God our Savior, who wants everyone to be saved and to come to a knowledge of the truth’ (1 Tim 2:1-4).
 By no means are baptized Christians totally passive in the divine work of salvation.

 If, then, we were to ask Paul, the father of the theology of human mediation, how it is that the Blessed Virgin Mary is a mediator (mediatrix), he would reply by saying that she intercedes for us in the name of her divine Son by making petitions and prayerful intercessions in Heaven.
 And he would surely underscore the fact that she isn’t our Mediatrix of Grace by having given herself as “a ransom for all people” through the outpouring of her blood (1 Tim 2:6).
 For the apostle, Mary would be a factual mediator, not unlike himself and Abraham, who intercedes for us by participating in the principal mediation of her divine Son in and through his merits, as all baptized Christians can do as adopted sons and daughters of God; only the mother of our Lord holds a pre-eminent place in the order of grace because of her moral participation in the hypostatic order of Christ’s incarnation and his work of redemption.